presciencelabs/tabitha-sources/database/README.md

 1. currently using a manual process, i.e., TBTA's `*.mdb` -> Google Drive -> MDB Viewer app -> download sqlite file (`*.VERSION.mdb.sqlite`)
 1. `grep ATTACH *.sql` to ensure filenames are accurate
-1. `sqlite3 Sources.YYYY-MM-DD.tabitha.sqlite < *.sql` to create and load the database
+1. `cat create.sql migrate_bible.sql migrate_community_development_texts.sql migrate_grammar_introduction.sql | sqlite3 Sources.YYYY-MM-DD.tabitha.sqlite` to create and load the database

 > if an mdb is larger than 40M, the MDB Viewer app will not work unfortunately.
 There is an option to buy MDB ACCB Viewer (for macs).